hyeoncheon/uart/README.md

 ### Requirement

 To build UART, you need a golang development environment, node.js, and gobuffalo.
-Also database like MySQL is required to run UART.
+Also, a database like MySQL is required to run UART.

 The separated document
 [Requirements to Build/Run UART](Requirements.md) could be a good reference